hostjane/hostjane.github.io/_pages/harrods-hampers.md

 ## What are the fees to deliver a Harrods Hamper?

-<span class="blue">There is a 5.5% fee plus a $3.49 handling fee per gift box.<span>
+<span class="blue">There is a 5.5% fee plus a $3.49 handling fee per gift box.
+To ensure a seamless shopping experience, duties and taxes are included in the product price wherever possible.<span>

 Example: Jane is a visitor.
 She wants to gift Ian, a Freelancer with a public business profile on HostJane, a customizable <a href="https://www.hostjane.com/legal/marketplace-terms/">Harrods Food Hall Hamper</a> toward his grocery living costs.
 This special thank you will assist his mental health well-being and recognize his human value.
 Ian opts to receive a direct credit.
-Jody pays no fees, receives $10 within 48 hours to buy the item from Harrods herself.
+Ian pays no fees, receives $10 within 48 hours to buy the item from Harrods himself.

 | Breakdown       | Janes Pays       | Ian Receives |
 |:-------------|:------------------|:------|